-SaaS suppliers and customers must currently comply with the terms of the Data Protection Act 1998 (DPA) which governs data protection law in the UK.
-SaaS suppliers and SaaS customers should be aware that from the 25th of May 2018, the General Data Protection Regulation (GDPR) will apply directly in all Member States of the European Union (EU).
-Currently the UK is a Member State of the EU and even if the UK gives the European Council notice of its intention to leave the EU, it has 2 years in which to negotiate the terms of a “Brexit”.
-It is therefore likely that the UK will still be part of the EU on the 25th of May 2018.
+SaaS suppliers and customers must currently comply with the terms of the Data Protection Act 2018 (DPA) which governs data protection law in the UK.
+SaaS suppliers and SaaS customers must also comply with the General Data Protection Regulation (GDPR) will applies directly in all Member States of the European Union (EU).
+Currently the UK is a Member State of the EU and even if a “Brexit” takes place and the UK leaves the EU, the GDPR will still apply in the UK.

 Will the GDPR apply to the UK

 Whether or not the GDPR will apply to the UK following a Brexit, will depend upon the agreement reached between the UK and the EU on the terms under which the UK will leave the EU and the timing of the Brexit.
 Namely:

 - the GDPR will continue to have direct effect in the UK;

 - the applicable data protection regime will depend upon the final terms of the Brexit deal agreed with the EU.